-Coles has in place a Risk Management Framework which articulates • Coles' Risk Policy and sets out Coles' organisational arrangements and requirements for managing risk.
+Coles has in place a Risk Management Framework which articulates Coles' Risk Policy and sets out Coles' organisational arrangements and requirements for managing risk.
 The design of the Risk Management Framework is based on ISO 31000:2018 Risk management - Guidelines ('ISO 31000'), which provides a consistent and internationally recognised set of principles and guidelines for managing risks in organisations.
 The main components of the Risk Management Framework are:

-- Risk Policy articulates Coles' commitment and expectations for risk management. - Risk Accountability defines roles, accountabilities and activities for managing, communicating and reporting risks. - Risk Management Process the standard risk management process to be applied to all the Group's business, supported by common definitions and tools. - Risk Culture defines the required behaviours for managing risk.
+- Risk Policy details Coles' commitment and expectations for risk management. - Risk Accountability defines roles, accountabilities and activities for managing, communicating and reporting risks.

+- Risk Appetite defines risk appetite and articulates how it is applied and reported when managing risks. - Risk Management Process the standard risk management process to be applied to all the Group's business, supported by common definitions and tools. - Risk Culture defines the required behaviours expected when managing risk. - Tools and Technology defines the supporting tools and technology in place to support risk management.